-Cash with Fiscal Agent - Cash with fiscal agent consists of \$950,000 held with Union Bank for workers' compensation.
+Cash with Fiscal Agent - Cash with fiscal agent consists of monies held with Union Bank for workers' compensation and cash balances maintained with BNY Mellon related to its Certificates of Participation.

 NOTE 2 - CASH AND INVESTMENTS (continued)

 C. General Authorizations